 In this section, we present our taxonomy evaluation method.
-Since a multitude of quality criteria have to be considered when evaluating taxonomies, our process distributes them over three steps in our evaluation process (cf. Fig. 2).
+Since a multitude of quality criteria have to be considered when evaluating taxonomies, our process distributes them over three steps in our evaluation process, as highlighted in Fig. 3.
 Our method applies the GQM-plan, shown in Tab.
-1, to further structure and guide the evaluation process.
+2, to further structure and guide the evaluation process.
 We propose that in each of the three steps a specific goal is addressed, while a taxonomy's quality criteria correspond to the questions we ask.
 Finally, we align metrics to each quality criterion.
 For simplicity and without loss of generality, we consider a taxonomy to be a hierarchy of categories as nodes and classes as its leaves.
-Moreover, we assume that the taxonomy has been applied to classify a set of objects under study.
-As a running example, we consider a hierarchical taxonomy for mugs, sketched in Fig. 3 that classifies mugs wrt. their size, material, and intended beverage.
+As a running example, we consider a hierarchical taxonomy for mugs, sketched in Fig. 4 that classifies mugs wrt. their size, material, and intended beverage.
+Introducing an Evaluation Method for Taxonomies

 First, the taxonomy's structure is evaluated (cf. Sect.
 3.1).
 As baseline, we check whether the taxonomy is suitable to classify objects under study, i.e., we evaluate its generality, appropriateness and orthogonality.
 If the structure is insufficient, the taxonomy has to be adapted, e.g., by defining more sound classes or removing unnecessary ones.
 Second, the taxonomy's applicability is evaluated (cf. Sect.
-3.2). .
+3.2).
 Here, we evaluate whether the taxonomy is usable and yields consistent results when employed by different users.
 We propose to carry out user studies to evaluate its reliability, correctness, and ease of use.
 Although user studies are able to identify structural problems of taxonomies, we included them as second step due to the required effort.
 If the applicability is insufficent, the taxonomy cannot be reliably applied and has to be improved based on the identified problems and user feedback.
 Third, the taxonomy's purpose is evaluated (cf. Sect.
 3.3).
 In contrast to previous steps, evaluating the purpose of a taxonomy entails weighing its relevance wrt. preceding taxonomies.
 In detail, we evaluate its (internal) relevance, novelty, and significance, whereas the latter two only apply for preceding taxonomies with the same or a closely related purpose.
 If no such preceding taxonomies exist, one has to argue why existing taxonomies do not fit.
 In case the purpose is insufficient, the taxonomy must be further extended or an existing taxonomy should be employed instead.
 Please note that after any adaptation the taxonomy must be completely re-evaluated.